C0dezin/.lite/readme.md

 ## Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/c0dezin/FTT/issues)
 If you'd like to contribute to the project, you can either report [bugs and provide suggestions](https://github.com/C0dezin/FTT/issues) or create a [pull request](https://github.com/C0dezin/FTT/pulls) with a line of code that helps the project!

+## Ongoing problem
+We are currently facing an ongoing issue where the .lite file ends up being larger than the original in some cases due to compression.